PaulFrankling/proper_clobber/README.md

 ## Features:

+### General

+The base of the website implements a fixed top navigation bar that presents the Logo, Search bar and icons representing accounts and basket.
+The accounts tab is a dropdown menu for registering an account or signing in.
+When the user is signed in, those options don't appear any more and their profile page and the logging out function become available.
+When the superuser is signed in they can visit the Blog and Product Management pages to add new blog posts or products.
+Lastly at the top of the navigation bar is the icon that links to the basket app and below it shows the price of the users current basket.
+When an item is added to the basket, the price changes to match the basket total and changes colour.

+On the next row of the fixed top header, is the navigation links, which are Home, All Products, Tailoring dropdown menu, Footwear dropdown menu, Accessories dropdown menu, Blog and Contact.
+Below that is a general notice telling the user it is free delivery for orders above £50.00.

+When appropriate actions are taken, Toast messages appear below the basket icon.
+For example, when someone signs in or logs out, one appears.
+A Toast message will appear when the user adds an item to the basket and will provide information of the current basket every time an item is added to it.

+The footer of the project presents social media icons that open up the sites on another tab.
+There is also company information, as well as copyright information.

 ### Home page

 The user is first met with the home page when visiting the website.
 The page presents a hero image of a man dressed stylishly, sat on a bench as they view New York.